teamiotrix04-ai/aquamind/README.md

 · Jawahar S
 · Harshavarthan
 · Jayesh S

-📄 License

-This project is licensed for academic and personal use.

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ---

 💡 Precision irrigation for a sustainable future: saving every drop, and every watt.